Mamdani and the United Front We Need

 So while the US working class is not poised to launch a general strike or depose our corporate masters, and union officials are securely tethered in the Democratic stable, the railway workers’ strike must be crushed nonetheless.

 Neither is the Green Party an immediate threat to corporate government.
 A web of state and federal law poses serious obstacles to any third parties.
-They must, nonetheless, be suppressed and harassed as the lawsuits against Matthew Hoh and the non-stop smear against Dr. Cornel West are but the most recent examples.
-If “everyone knows the Green Party cannot win” then why has “vote blue no matter who,” lesser evil voting, the “spoiler” and other political commands almost totally replaced open debate on the burning questions of class, racism, war and environment?
+They must, nonetheless, be suppressed and harassed as the lawsuits against candidates continue.
+If “everyone knows the Green Party cannot win,” then why have “vote blue no matter who,” lesser evil voting, the “spoiler,” and other political commands almost totally replaced open debate on the burning questions of class, racism, war, and environment?
+Why did the DNC spend more money to defeat the Green Party in 2024 than the Stein campaign’s total budget?

 The DNC lawsuit against Ranked Choice Voting in Washington DC proves the point: a district without voting Congressional representation must nonetheless be stopped from even considering electoral reform.
 Similarly, Gavin Newsome had to guard even the deepest blue of all blue states from modest electoral reform by vetoing Ranked Choice Voting passed by the CA legislature in 2019.